A. Necessary Action. The Secretary or health officer shall:

 (e) The susceptibility to the disease of those likely to be exposed to the carrier in the occupation or setting;

 (f) The precautions that may be taken to minimize or eliminate the danger of transmission; and

 (g) Precedents in the practice of public health.

 E. Control of Food Handlers.
 A case with any of the following diseases may not serve or handle, in any manner whatsoever, food intended for public consumption:

-(9) Typhoid fever or carrier of Salmonella typhi (see Regulation .22 of this chapter).
+(7) Typhoid or Paratyphoid fever or carrier of Salmonella Typhi or Paratyphi, as discussed in Regulation .21 of this chapter.